mjendruk/qttokenedit/README.md

 ### High-DPI Support

-The widget is properly scaled at different DPI scalings.
+The widget is properly scaled at different DPI scale factors.